ManifoldRG/MultiNet/src/eval_harness/README.md

 **Example:** See `src/eval_harness/adapters/magma/Dockerfile` for a complete working example.

-## Running Evaluations
+## Running Evaluations (Local Testing)

 ### Build and Run

-Once your adapter and configuration are ready, run:
+Once your adapter and configuration are ready, run on the provided sample datasets:

 ```bash
 ./build_and_run_eval_container.sh DATASET_NAME